Heavily-armed criminal group ties hostages to getaway cars after laying siege to Brazilian city

 No arrests have been reported yet.

-Such attacks, orchestrated by what are believed to be specialized criminal groups, often follow a similar pattern.
-They occur at night, often in midsized cities, usually around the end or the beginning of the month, when banks are more likely to be filled with cash to pay out people waiting for public benefits.
+Such attacks, orchestrated by what are thought to be specialized criminal groups, often follow a similar pattern.
+They occur at night, often in midsize cities, usually around the end or the beginning of the month, when banks are more likely to be filled with cash to pay out people waiting for public benefits.

-Last November, in the city of Araraquara in São Paulo state, a criminal group lit fire to multiple vehicles around a police station to block in the police response while they robbed several banks.
+In November, in the city of Araraquara in São Paulo state, a criminal group lit fire to multiple vehicles around a police station to block in the police response while they robbed several banks.

 Weeks later, in the southern city of Criciúma in Santa Catarina state, at least 30 heavily-armed members of a criminal group riding in 10 vehicles attacked a military police station and struck Banco do Brasil in what authorities called the largest robbery in state history.